 The Conference on Higher Education and refugees organized in Beirut from 26-27 September 2017 in the framework of the HOPEs project and in collaboration with the DG Education and Culture, showed the absolute necessity for a stronger coordination among ongoing initiatives with regards refugees.

-UNIMED have been participated at the two-days event with an intervention of the Director Marcello Scalisi about the needs of Higher Education in Lebanon, Jordan and Iraq (KRG) with particular regard to the refugees crisis.
+UNIMED participated at the two-days event with an intervention of the Director Marcello Scalisi about the needs of Higher Education in Lebanon, Jordan and Iraq (KRG) with particular regard to the refugees crisis.
 Dr. Scalisi emphasized the need of setting up a permanent observatory on Refugees/IDPs crisis in relation with Education/Higher Education in order to better understand how to use education as a tool for fighting the crisis and providing useful instruments.
 The main goal is to avoid the risk of losing generation and, as more and more urgent topic, be prepared for the day after in Syria.
 UNIMED highlighted the necessity to promote a better coordination system among all actors playing a supportive role to Higher Education Institutions in the region in order to avoid fragmentation, duplication and a regional approach, in favor of a more tailored national strategy.
 And last but not least, it is absolute mandatory to involve in any measure in favor of refugees and the local communities.

 Many other institutions are implementing excellent projects achieving good results, but they are simply not aware of each other.
 After two days of activities, we consider that this horizontal dimension of coordination must be further implemented along with several vertical dimensions.